Automated Storage & Retrieval System (AS/RS) Types & Uses

 - Are you running out of space within your facility?

-- Do you need better inventory control?
+- Do you need better inventory control and storage capacity?

 - Do you have worker ergonomic concerns or issues?